-During the quarter the Company commenced a further review of the Norasa project.
-The two areas under review are the DFS capital cost estimates and secondly, the suitability of innovative bulk ore sorting technologies.
-This preliminary work will require an injection of funds before a more detailed assessment and testwork commences.
+During the quarter the Company continued to keep the Norasa Uranium Project ("Norasa") project on care and maintenance.
+There are two areas that remain under review, the Norasa Definitive Feasibility Study, National Instrument ("NI") 43 - 101 Technical Report ("DFS") capital cost estimates and secondly, the suitability of innovative bulk ore sorting technologies.
+This preliminary work would require an injection of funds before a more detailed assessment and testwork commences but has been deferred until at least Q1 2019.